amitp007/ecommerce-demo-app/README.md

 FEEDBACK:
 For advance use, what would be great is to provide users with the ability to target certain attributes for searching with some sort of advance query.

-How to Run:
-- npm start
-- open http://localhost:3000 on your browser and start performing search.

 ## Get started